EQ Tool

 The Marker Tool: The Marker Tool (in the Display section) lets you draw dashed vertical lines into the plot to mark and remember important frequencies such as the locations of peaks, dips, or channel imbalances.
 We recommend using it in combination with the Single Tone Tool and the Sweep Tool.

-The parametric equalizer: The equalizer available in the EQ Tool is fully parametric, i.e., you can adjust each band's frequency, Q ("narrowness"), and gain (volume boost / decrease) for peak filters, and frequency and gain for shelf filters.
-This is equivalent to popular system-wide EQ tools like Equalizer APO or eqMac, and the settings can be transferred 1:1 to those tools.
-In fact, this is the point of the EQ Tool: Help you find the right settings for your preferred EQ, then copy them over.
+The parametric equalizer: The equalizer available in the EQ Tool is fully parametric, i.e., you can adjust each band's frequency, Q ("narrowness"), and gain (volume boost/decrease) for peak filters, and frequency and gain for shelf filters.
+This is equivalent to popular system-wide EQ tools like Equalizer APO, Peace, or eqMac, and the settings can be transferred 1:1 to those tools.
+In fact, this is the point of the EQ Tool: To help you find the right settings for your preferred EQ, then copy them over.
 Note that new filters are added at the frequency selected in the Single Tone Tool, and banks can be used to keep things organized and for easy A/B testing.

-First, let's be clear that we don't want to force anyone to use any specific method to equalize their headphones -- feel free to use the tools as you see fit.
-That said, we have developed a method that works very well for us and we recommend you give it a try.
-The basic idea is to even out the frequency response, first locally with narrower filters, then globally with wider ones, before adding additional filters that bring the frequency response back in line with common targets and/or your own preferences.
+First, let's be clear that we don't force anyone to use any specific method to equalize their headphones -- feel free to use the tools as you see fit.
+That said, we have developed a method that works well for us and we recommend you give it a try.
+The basic idea is to even out the frequency response on a local level using narrower filters, then adjust the tonal balance on a more global level with wider filters, bringing the frequency response in line with common targets and/or your own preferences.

-Note that a flat frequency response is neither "neutral" nor "correct" in headphones.
+Before we get into it, note that a flat frequency response is neither "neutral" nor "correct" in headphones.
 If you are unsure why that is, you could look up the terms "Head-related Transfer Function (HRTF)", "Diffuse Field Curve", "Frontal Field Curve" and "Harman Target" for more information.
 In short, our ears, heads, and bodies aren't acoustically invisible.
 They change the frequency response of incoming acoustic signals on their way to our ear drums significantly, as described by the HRTF, and our brains are accustomed to this non-flat frequency response.
-Consequently, speakers that measure flat with a microphone in an empty room do not measure flat with microphones placed at a person's ear drums.
+Consequently, speakers that measure flat with a microphone in a room do not measure flat with microphones placed at a person's ear drums, even in the same room.
 In order to sound "neutral", "natural", or "correct", headphones should therefore roughly follow a frequency response curve close to the listener's HRTF evaluated for frontal speaker placement.

 Importantly, you should see this reference-based tonal balance setup as a starting point for further refinement and experimentation.
-We recommend playing with bass-shelves, narrow 200Hz dips, and wide 2 kHz "Hifiman dips", ideally in a separate bank to keep things tidy and allow for easy A/B testing.
+We recommend playing with bass-shelves, narrow 200Hz dips, and wider "Hifiman dips" at 2kHz, ideally in a separate bank to keep things tidy and allow for easy A/B testing.
 It is also perfectly fine to skip the reference-based tonal balance setup and freely explore the possibilities.
 Experiment and season to taste!

 Owliophile is a group of people (currently 2 -- Leon and Luke) that are interested in high quality audio, audio products, and predominantly headphones.
 We created this website to provide information and tools around audio and headphones, and potentially conduct empirical research.